forjj-test/forjj/README.md

 Now, I'm testing the standard pipeline with source from github... with jobdsl.
 The dsl is totally different...
 It really depends on how the plugin is going to be managing this relationship with jobdsl...

+Without the need to add a configure, the default behaviours are applied (2) It looks like a work is in transition in this subject, where old behavior is still connected and created new data in the job config.

+So, I can use that syntax for forjj-jenkins, now, as it will create those pipeline as usual.
+I just need to verify what happened if I set the api-uri...

 Forj Team